 I’m Every Woman by Chaka Kahn.

-Note: This article was written back in June and was originally for a different project.
+Note: This article was originally for a different project.
 I didn't want to not publish the article, so I thought I'd publish it here.
 Since then, Frida has moved back to Stockholm and is now the Social Media Editor for & Other Stories, a co-founder of New Magazine, and one-half of Det Bröts, a weekly podcast with her best friend, Linn Wiberg.